Central limit theory for Peaks-over-Threshold partial sums of long memory linear time series: Introduction

 Fitting extreme value analysis into this framework requires shifting from fixed transformations $G$ to a sequence of sample-size-dependent transformations $(G_n)$.
 Typical examples arise from counting threshold exceedances -- the simplest example among a broader class of estimators called Peaks-over-Threshold (PoT) estimators --, that is,

 for a threshold sequence $(u_n)$ with $u_n\to\infty$ as $n\to\infty$, or

 which is reminiscent of the Hill estimator~\cite{hil1975} of the extreme value index for heavy-tailed data.
 In practice the threshold sequence is often chosen as an order statistic from the sample, that is, $u_n=X_{n-k:n}$ for an intermediate sequence $k=k(n)$ with $k\to\infty$ and $k/n\to 0$ for $n\to\infty$, where $X_{1:n}\le \ldots \le X_{n:n}$ is the ordered sample.
 This corresponds to the realistic setting where the chosen threshold estimates an unknown quantile threshold of the form $q_X(1-k/n)$.
 The asymptotic behavior of these estimators, whether with deterministic or random thresholds, is well-studied under various notions of short-range dependence; see for instance~\cite{hsingTailIndexEstimation1991} in a strong mixing setting, as well as later work by \cite{dreesExtremeQuantileEstimation2003} for extensions to a wider class of estimators in the $\beta-$mixing framework under an anti-clustering condition (see also \cite[Section~V]{dehlingEmpiricalProcessTechniques2002a}).
-Recent contributions, such as \cite{oestingLongMemoryMaxstable2023a} (based on the notion of dependence introduced in~\cite{kulspo2021}), or \cite{baiTailAdversarialStability2024} and \cite{caoTailIndexEstimation},
+Recent contributions, such as \cite{oestingLongMemoryMaxstable2023a} (based on the notion of dependence introduced in~\cite{kulspo2021}), or \cite{baiTailAdversarialStability2024} and \cite{caoTailIndexEstimation}, have focused on weakening the mixing requirement, which may be difficult to check in a given model.